code-423n4/2023-04-eigenlayer-findings/data/Bauchibred-Q.md

 Thorougly think this through and implement the best case for users and protocol

-## L-04 Inconsistency of the \_gap in contracts in scope most contracts have it fixed at 48 even if less than that could be used to fit the best practise of having 50 storage gaps
+## L-04 Inconsistency of _GAPs in contracts would make it more difficult to maintain code

 ### Proof of Concept

-Multiple contracts in scope implement the `_gap` but they are all defaulted to 48 except for one
+All but one __GAPs have the same size 48, while the different contracts have a different number of storage variables.
+If the __GAP size isn't logical it is more difficult to maintain the code.
+Note: set to a risk rating of low but this could as well be a medium since the probably of something going wrong with future upgrades is low to medium, and the impact of mistakes would be medium to high.

 ### Recommendation

-Check this and implement the `_gap` correctly
+Check and update the __GAPs of all the contracts.

 ## L-05 Unfair slashing of frozen user's shares